 THURSDAY July 31, 2014

-Thursday, July 31, the Los Angeles Planning Department will issue the Draft Environmental Impact Report (DEIR) for a 200 unit condominium development with a subterranean parking on the Weddington Golf and Tennis on Whitsett Ave. in Studio City.
+Thursday, July 31, the Los Angeles Planning Department issued the Draft Environmental Impact Report (DEIR) for a 200 unit condominium development with a subterranean parking on the Weddington Golf and Tennis on Whitsett Ave. in Studio City.

 The proposed project will demolish the existing 16 tennis courts to build the condominiums.
 The golf course, driving range, clubhouse, and other golf uses would be retained, with modifications.